keithbuhler/keithbuhler.github.io/reveal.js/business5virtue.md

 <section data-markdown>

+# Week 5: Virtue Ethics

-"Where Excellence is a Habit"
+*"Where Excellence is a Habit"*

 </section><section data-markdown>